978-9-17-637879-3/StyleFrame/README.md

 # StyleFrame: Run EECS280 style checks on your own computer — No CAEN needed!

+## Credits:
+* Apple silicon fix from https://stackoverflow.com/a/71611002
+* Thanks to Nia for helping test!

 ## Requirements:
 * A few gigabytes of available space